umstek/handpicked/software.md

 1. [DBeaver](https://dbeaver.io/)
 2. [HeidiSQL](https://www.heidisql.com/): A free client for postgres, mysql etc.
+3. Drizzle Studio if you are using Drizzle in your software
-3. MongoDBCompass: Official client for MongoDB
+4. MongoDBCompass: Official client for MongoDB
-4. [Tiny RDM](https://github.com/tiny-craft/tiny-rdm): A modern, colorful, super lightweight Redis GUI client for Mac, Windows, and Linux.
+5. [Tiny RDM](https://github.com/tiny-craft/tiny-rdm): A modern, colorful, super lightweight Redis GUI client for Mac, Windows, and Linux.

 ## Password managers